luismayta/hello-tauri/docs/index.md

-# Welcome to base-template documentation
+# Welcome to hello-tauri documentation